AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 ### Event container

 The Event container defines which page, mobile application, or other type of events that you would like to include or exclude from a filter.
 It is the most narrow of the containers available to let you identify specific clicks, page view, taps on button in a mobile app where a condition is true.
 The Event container lets you view a single tracking code, or isolate behavior within a particular area of your mobile app.
 You may also want to pinpoint a specific value when an action occurs, such as the marketing channel when an order was placed.
+When you define a filter with a simple condition like `Page Name equals Checkout`, then the Event container will resolve to:

+- All page view events where the page name equals `Checkout`.

 Event containers include value-based, single-page breakdowns for: